apprenticeharper/DeDRM_tools/README.md

 # DeDRM_tools
 DeDRM tools for ebooks

+This is a fork of Apprentice Harper's version of the DeDRM tools.
+I've added some of the PRs that still haven't been merged, as well as added some more features / bugfixes myself.

+# Original README from Apprentice Harper

 This is a repository that tracks all the scripts and other tools for removing DRM from ebooks that I could find, committed in date order as best as I could manage.
 (Except for the Requiem tools for Apple's iBooks, and Convert LIT for Microsoft's .lit ebooks.)
 This includes the tools from a time before Apprentice Alf had a blog, and continues through to when Apprentice Harper (with help) took over maintenance of the tools.

 The individual scripts are now released as two plugins for calibre: DeDRM and Obok.